- MPs have Poilievre's back

 The sentencing of a Kamloops serial rapist has been delayed so that he can undergo an assessment of his Metis heritage.

 A B.C.
-Supreme Court jury found Joel Eric Carlson guilty on six of the nine counts of sexual assault on which he stood trial.
+Supreme Court jury found Joel Eric Carlson guilty last summer on six of the nine counts of sexual assault for which he stood trial.

 The trial saw seven women testify as complainants, describing events dating back as far as 11 years.
 The women ranged in age from 26 to 32 and Carlson met most of them on Tinder.
 Some had lengthy relationships with him and others met him only once or a handful of times.